taylor-snow33/home-assistant/DynamicLocationUpdates.md

 mode: single
 ```
 ## Automating location udpates when sleeping
 Because we live in our RV full time, we assume that wherever we are sleeping at night, we are automating our location updates every night.
+The example below is using the built in sunset sensor and an offset.
+This may not be the best approach for every
 ```
 alias: Set Location
 description: ''